skdarkless/DCTGN--CAM/Readme.md

 ## Dataset

-This project is developed using a proprietary dataset of histopathological images.
+This project is developed using two proprietary dataset of histopathological images.
+The PAIP 2019 dataset can be downloaded via [http://wisepaip.org/paip/boards/guide](http://wisepaip.org/paip/boards/guide).
 For access or more information on the dataset, please contact the authors.

-## Updates

-- **23-11**: Addition of Transformer model training script.
-- **23-05**: Released the new Global Normalised CAM utility notebooks.
-- **23-03**: Update on dataset access for external collaborators.

 ## Contributing